Miss Texas

 The Miss Texas competition was founded in 1937 as a scholarship contest for young women.
-The winner represents Texas in the Miss America pageant; three winners have gone on to be crowned Miss America (but none since 1975).
+The winner represents Texas in the Miss America pageant; four winners have gone on to be crowned Miss America.

 To become Miss Texas, a contestant must first win a local competition.
 A young woman may compete at the local and state level more than once, but may only compete in the national Miss America competition one time.
 Hundreds of women participate each year in the local pageants, culminating in the selection of local finalists who compete for the Miss Texas title each July.
 The state pageant was held in Fort Worth for 36 years before relocating to the University of Texas at Arlington's Texas Hall in 2009.
 In 2012, the pageant moved to the Allen Event Center in suburban Collin County.
 In 2014 the Miss Texas pageant began being held at the Eisemann Center for Performing Arts in Richardson, Texas.

 In 2010, Miss Texas celebrated its 75th anniversary, and Randy Pruett wrote a book, A Dream as Big as Texas, to document the stories of the 75 women that were crowned Miss Texas.

-Sadie Schiermeyer of Dallas was crowned Miss Texas 2025 on June 28, 2025, at Eisemann Center in Richardson, Texas.
-She competed for the title of Miss America 2026 in September 2025.
+Regan Hutsell of Houston was crowned Miss Texas on June 27, 2026, at Eisemann Center in Richardson, Texas.
+She represented Texas and won the title of Miss America 2027 on September 6, 2026, in West Palm Beach, Florida.
+She is the fourth Texan to win the title.

+Stephanie Wendt of Coppell was named the new Miss Texas on September 12, 2026.